-*Puffiness in Face
+- Puffiness in Face

-*Stuffed up nose
+- Stuffed up nose

 Causes and How to Prevent Sinus Infections

 Pools are great because swimming is on of the best exercises you can do.
 The unfortunate problem is that pools are heavily chlorinated and that makes your chances for picking up a sinus infection that more probable.
 You are much more likely to be prone to an infection because of inflammation that occurs when the chlorine aggravates your nasal passages.

 These are fantastic when you have an infection or a sinus headache.
 I use a nasal spray whenever I have a sinus infection.
 But here’s where the problem can arise: When you overuse it you are actually going to increase the chances of having a sinus infection and/or increase the pressures of your sinuses.

 Excessive use of nasal sprays will have your body resulting in a lesser sensitivity to your particular spray that you’re using.
 Don’t always take the nasal spray if you’re going to overdo it.
 You’ll just be creating a boomerang effect and you’ll gt the sinus infection all over again.

 So during the cold process, the sinus linings swell up because the cold virus attacks these linings.
 The end result here is that your drainage passageways narrow and make you miserable.

 Your body’s natural reaction is to produce additional mucus and this obstructs your already swollen sinuses.
 And what makes things worse and causes the infection to drag on longer is that wherever mucus is bacteria thrives.

 These nasty creatures are just like bacteria and will wreak havoc on your body and are responsible for causing sinus infections as well.
 This problem with fungi is that they are constantly causing issues such as sinus infections and are not affected by antibiotics.

 To make matters worse, it affects folks with diabetes, leukemia, and other diseases where your immune system is compromised. the best thing you can do is to avoid germs anyway and anywhere you can.

 I’ve been through this more times than I can count in my life.
 The antibiotics you take may be successful with treating bacterial infections but when it comes to viral infections, you’re just wasting your time and money.
 The added problem is that taking too many antibiotics is going to do harm because your body will at some point have built up a resistance to the antibiotic.

 It doesn’t have to be said that smoking has absolutely no benefits for your health.
 It will add to your misery of that sinus infection.
 Smoking will really make it worse and make your breathing that much more difficult.

 It’s important to have the inside of your home clean.
 Because of the dust that can accumulate anywhere it can affect your sinuses for sure.
 Going outdoors when you have allergies is not a good idea.

 The fact is that a high pollen count can affect you especially early in the morning if you are outside.
-So it’s probably best for you to keep those windows shut!
+So it’s probably best for you to keep those windows shut.
 Lower your chances of getting a sinus infection by following these tips.
-You’ll be glad that you did!
+You’ll be glad that you did.

 These are high on the list of possible causes of sinus infections.
 Unfortunately there are so many pollutants that can be responsible.
 Take your pick from cigar or cigarette smoke, outdoor air pollution, products to clean your home, bug sprays, and many more that can aggravate your sinus cavities.